BRAIN-Lab-AI/Many-to-Many-Alignment-Learning-for-Histopathology-Image-Classification-using-Vision-Language-Models/README.md

 heterogeneity, unseen classes, and limited annotations, while remaining interpretable and clinically relevant.

-## Application Area and Project Domain
+## Application Areas and Project Domain

 The proposed framework can be applied to:

 • Assist pathologists by providing rapid preliminary classification of histopathology slides.
 • Improve diagnostic support in resource-limited settings with few pathologists.
 • Enable transfer learning across institutions and datasets without requiring costly annotations.